DamianZaremba/toolforge-lima-kilo/README.md

 * helm
 * helmfile
 * docker-compose to manage harbor
+* any toolforge_* script, among them:
   * toolforge_deploy_mr.py to deploy the CI-generated artifacts from the given toolforge component MR (will show a list of none passed)
-* helper script harbor-compose, to manage harbor (wrapper around docker-compose)
+  * helper script toolforge_harbor_compose.sh, to manage harbor (wrapper around docker-compose)

 There's also a clone of `toolforge-deploy` and a mount of `lima-kilo` in the home of the default user `~/{lima-kilo,toolforge-deploy}`.